Rann of Kutch Wildlife Sanctuary

 The Rann of Kutch Wildlife Sanctuary is the largest Ramsar site in Sindh, covering 566375 ha, and is located in the Rann of Kutch in Badin District, Sindh, Pakistan.
-It was declared a wildlife sanctuary by the government of Sindh in 1980.
+In 1980, declared as a wildlife sanctuary by the Government of Sindh, the Rann of Kutch covers the most Ramsar site area as compared to that of any other of the ten Ramsar sites in Sindh province of Pakistan.